 DATA FAN will focus on the reliable prediction of passenger load on specific metro stations.
-The Control Room Coordinator asks the user to provide reliable numbers for the passenger load to work on a plan for the worst-case scenario, for example the closure of a station due to an unexpected event.
-The organisation process in divided in 3 phases:
+The Control Room Coordinator asks the user to provide reliable numbers for the passenger load to work on a plan for the worst-

-- Activity 1 MDM provides indicative data regarding the past passenger load (see section 4.1.8.2). - Activity 2 FHG analysis the information and prepares DATA FAN for this specific prediction and data pre-processing.
+- Activity 1 MDM provides indicative data regarding the past passenger load (see section 4.4.8.2). - Activity 2 FHG analysis the information and prepares DATA FAN for this specific prediction and data pre-processing.

-- Activity 1 Present a short report regarding the analysis of the input data to MDM - Activity 2 Evaluation of results of DATA FAN with MDM: - 1) Statistical evaluation of the data set - o 2) Prediction of passenger load for specific selected stations for future time steps - \circ 3) Reliability score for the results to enhance technology acceptance
+- Activity 1 Present a short report regarding the analysis of the input data to MDM - Activity 2 Evaluation of results of DATA FAN with MDM: - 1) Statistical evaluation of the data set - o 2) Prediction of passenger load for specific selected stations for future time steps - o 3) Reliability score for the results to enhance technology acceptance